MorganKryze/ConsoleAppVisuals/docs/index.md

 This is the documentation for the `ConsoleAppVisuals` library.
 This is a simple and easy-to-use library that allows you to create visual elements in the console.
 Here are all the resources available:

 1. [Introduction](/ConsoleAppVisuals/introduction/index.html): find the installation process, the first steps into the library and the description of the `Core` and `Window` classes.
-2. [Elements](/ConsoleAppVisuals/elements/index.html): find the detailed features of the visual elements available and recommendations.
-3. [References](/ConsoleAppVisuals/references/index.html): find all methods, properties and classes with their description and all arguments available.
+2. [References](/ConsoleAppVisuals/references/index.html): find all methods, properties and classes with their description and all arguments available.
-4. [Articles](/ConsoleAppVisuals/articles/index.html): find some additional articles about how to create and publish a library or create your documentation.
+3. [Articles](/ConsoleAppVisuals/articles/index.html): find some additional articles about how to create and publish a library or create your documentation.
-5. [Legacy](/ConsoleAppVisuals/legacy/index.html): find the old documentation of the library for the versions 2.x.x and below.
+4. [Legacy](/ConsoleAppVisuals/legacy/index.html): find the old documentation of the library for the versions 2.x.x and below.

 Finally, an commented [example project](https://github.com/MorganKryze/ConsoleAppVisuals/blob/main/example/Program.cs) to see how to use the library in a real project.
 If you have any questions, feel free to ask them in the [discussions](https://github.com/MorganKryze/ConsoleAppVisuals/discussions) section.